sophiarora/CreditCardViz/README.md

 ```

 ## Visual elements
-Transaction type: describe whether the transaction is fraud or normal.
+Transaction types describe whether the transaction is fraud or normal.
 Orange points are fraud transactions.

-Circle Size: in proportion to the amount of the transactions.
+Circle sizes are in proportion to the amount of the transactions.

-Selections buttons: could select which elements to show.
-X and Y selections are for variables and transaction type select choose which subset of data to show.
+Use buttons to select which variables to show.
+X and Y selections are for variables and transaction type button let users choose which subset of data to show.

 ![alt text](https://github.com/sophiarora/CreditCardViz/blob/master/vizboard_demo.png)